-The Remuneration Committee was established on 15 March 2016.
-The chairman of the Remuneration Committee is Mr. Ko Man Fu, an independent non-executive Director, and other members include Mr. Au Yu Chiu Steven, Mr. Chung Fuk Wing Danny and Mr. Mak Wai Sing, each being independent non-executive Director and Mr. Wong Chu Kee Daniel, our chairman and non-executive Director.
+The chairman of the Remuneration Committee is Mr. Ko Man Fu, an independent non-executive Director, and other members include Mr. Au Yu Chiu Steven, Mr. Chung Fuk Wing Danny and Mr. Mak Wai Sing, each being an independent non-executive Director and Mr. Wong Chu Kee Daniel, our chairman and non-executive Director.
 The written terms of reference of the Remuneration Committee as suggested under the CG Code are posted on the GEM website and the Company's website.